This article explains the terms you might find in a confidentiality agreement.

 Penalty clauses and remedies for breach of contract

-The discloser may wish to put a value on the confidential information, as a sum he can claim to if the contract is breached.
+The discloser may wish to put a value on the confidential information, as a sum they can claim to if the contract is breached.

 Some information, such as entrepreneurial ideas, can be very difficult to value.
 In those cases it may be more appropriate to provide for the remedy of an injunction - a court order to prevent specified action.